OpenEx-Platform/docs/docs/deployment/installation.md

 ### Persist data

-The default for OpenEx data is to be persistent.
+The default for OpenBAS data is to be persistent.

 In the `docker-compose.yml`, you will find at the end the list of necessary persitent volumes for the dependencies: